 Name of child:

 Name of person(s) to change the child:

+Name of person(s) to change the child.

-Name of person(s) to change the child if main adult unavailable:
+Name of person(s) to change the child if main

+adult unavailable:

 Where changing will take place:

 What resources and equipment will be used:

+what resources and equipment will be used.

-Who will provide the resources and equipment that will be used:
+Who will provide the resources and equipment

+that will be used:

 Training requirements for staff:

 Disposal of product in:

 Infection control measures:

+infection control measures:

 Special arrangements for trips/ outings:

 When will the plan be reviewed:

+Paviau comments:

 Review comments: